 Ian Brennan, Director of Regulation, said:

 “Wishaw and District’s tenants voted overwhelmingly in favour of the decision to transfer to Trust and we have ended our intervention now that it is complete.

 During our intervention Wishaw and District worked constructively with the statutory manager and appointees to address its governance and financial management issues and to deliver the transfer

 We will monitor how Trust delivers its commitments to Wishaw and Districts former tenants”.

 The Regulator intervened February 2017 after it identified serious governance and financial management issues which posed a serious risks to tenants’ interests.
 It appointed a statutory manager and five members to Wishaw and District’s governing body in order to protect the interests of the association’s tenants.
-It increased the number of governing body appointees to eight in August in February 2018 to support the governing body to deliver the transfer.
+It increased the number of governing body appointees to eight February 2018 to support the governing body to deliver the transfer.